 Hip Preservation Surgery

-Through a unique collaboration with McGovern Medical School at UTHealth, the Memorial Hermann affiliated orthopedic surgery and sports medicine team provides adolescents and young adults with a full range of surgical and nonsurgical treatments to restore and preserve patients’ natural hip function.
+Through a unique collaboration with McGovern Medical School at UTHealth, affiliated orthopedic surgeons and the Memorial Hermann sports medicine team provides adolescents and young adults with a full range of surgical and nonsurgical treatments to restore and preserve patients’ natural hip function.

 The multidisciplinary team of surgeons, musculoskeletal imaging experts, specialized hip physical therapists and other health care providers work collaboratively to accurately diagnose and tailor a treatment regimen to treat both the symptoms and the underlying causes of hip pain.
 The goal of treatment is to maximize the patient’s natural hip function using the most effective, least invasive option.
 Often, a patient can be treated with nonoperative techniques, such as activity modification, injections or physical therapy.
 If surgery is required, the team has the ability to perform the full spectrum of hip preservation surgeries, from minimally-invasive hip arthroscopy to complex hip osteotomies.